mmistakes/minimal-mistakes/_pages/eucognition2016.md

 permalink: /eucognition2016/
 ---

-You might be interested in the EUCognition Meeting in Zurich
+In November the 2017 EUCognition Meeting will be held in Zurich

 See programme [here](http://www.eucognition.org/index.php?page=2017-zurich-programme).